Lough Neagh, Northern Ireland, United Kingdom

 - Statistics / Weather / Helpful Links

 Looking for Lough Neagh cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Nestled in the heart of Northern Ireland, Lough (Lake) Neagh is the largest freshwater lake in the British Isles.
 Covering over 96,800 acres with beautiful water for exciting outdoor recreation and sightseeing, the lake is popular with tourists from around the world.
 In addition to tourism, eel fishing has been a major industry for centuries, and eel fisheries export the lake’s eels to fine restaurants throughout Europe.
 Sand is also a valuable lake product with tons of sand being extracted from the lake annually for use in the construction industry.
 The lake also supplies much of Northern Ireland with crystal clear drinking water.